Your Autumn Maintenance Reminder

 Covering the ceiling vents will discourage cool drafts as we enter winter.
 If your home has a rooftop unit, we recommend covering that over winter as well.
 Don’t forget to turn off the water to your cooler if you are not expecting to use it in winter.

-Bonus tip for landlords
+Bonus Tip for Landlords

 Did you know each of these five tips are examples of immediate tax deductions that landlords can reasonably claim?
 The Australian Tax Office has outlined benefits landlords can claim to works completed on their investment.